shwezhu/shwezhu.github.io/content/post/git/009-push-with-force.md

 docs.md
 ```

-I made some modifications on local repo and make a commit.
+Then I made some modifications on local repo and make a commit.

-Commit history on local repo:
+Commit history on **local repo**:

 ```
 third commit